intelligentMachines-ITU/LLD-Large-Leukemia-dataset-for-microscopic-imagery/README.md

 # Installation

-We recommend the use of a Linux machine equipped with CUDA compatible GPUs.
+We recommend the use of a Linux machine equipped with CUDA-compatible GPUs.
 The execution environment can be installed through Conda.

 Clone repo:
 ```
 git clone [https://github.com/intelligentMachines-ITU/SLA-Det_large_leukemia_dataset.git]
-cd AttriDet
+cd SLA-Det_large_leukemia_dataset
 ```

 Conda
-Install requirements.txt in a Python>=3.7.16 environment, require PyTorch version 1.13.1 with CUDA version 11.7 support.
+Install requirements.txt in a Python>=3.7.16 environment, requiring PyTorch version 1.13.1 with CUDA version 11.7 support.
 The environment can be installed and activated with:
 ```
 conda create --name SLA_Det python=3.7.16
 conda activate SLA_Det